Psychtoolbox-3/psychtoolbox-3.github.com/docs/HDRMinimalisticOpenGLDemo.md

 http://www.opengl.org

-The [OpenGL](OpenGL) for Matlab toolbox was developed and contributed under
-GPL license by Prof. Richard F. Murray, University of York, Canada and
-ported to M$-Windows and GNU/Linux and tuned by Mario Kleiner.

 The earth surface JPEG-image is taken from the Linux/KDE application
 kdeworldclock. kdeworldclock and its components are licensed under
 GPL.